Common Treatments For PTSD Nightmares

 Causes of PTSD Nightmares

 So, what causes nightmares?
 Specifically, what causes PTSD nightmares?
-According to research, stress is the main trigger for a nightmare, and breathing problems during sleep can also cause a nightmare, but there are other causes for nightmares.
+According to research, stress is the main trigger for a nightmare.
 Research into nightmares among children showed that children with significant stress in their lives, such as those who have experienced trauma, are more likely than other children to have nightmares.

 Common Treatments for PTSD Nightmares